-We consider various qualitative factors when establishing our allowance for loan losses.
-Some of the factors cannot be assigned to a specific loan category, such as commercial real estate loans or consumer loans.
-An example of this type of factor is national and local economic conditions.
-Changes in economic conditions could affect the financial strength of our borrowers or the value of collateral securing our loans.
-The majority of our loans are made to borrowers located in Chautauqua County, New York or are secured by properties located in Chautauqua County.
+The amount of future charge-offs and provisions for loan losses will be affected by, among other things, changes in economic conditions in Western New York State, particularly Chautauqua and Erie Counties.
+Such changes in economic conditions could affect the financial strength of our borrowers or the value of real estate collateral securing our mortgage loans.
+Loans secured by real estate represent approximately 95% of Lake Shore Savings' total loans as of September 30, 2005.
+Most of our loans secured by real estate were made to borrowers domiciled in Chautauqua County and are secured by properties located in Chautauqua County.
 In recent years, economic conditions in Chautauqua County have been stagnant, with limited opportunities for business expansion, minimal growth in real estate values and limited job growth.
 In the event that these economic conditions decline in the future, some of our borrowers may be unable to make the required contractual payment on their loans.
 As a result, Lake Shore Savings may be unable to realize the full carrying value of such loans through foreclosure.
+Lake Shore Savings has set aside funds in the "unallocated" portion of the allowance to protect against such losses.
+If we were to allocate the unallocated portion among the loan types, we would allocate a substantial portion to our real estate loans.